Upgrade from AX 2012 - Estimate effort by using the Code upgrade service

-This topic explains how to use the Code upgrade service in Microsoft Dynamics Lifecycle Services (LCS) to help estimate the tasks and effort that are required in order to upgrade a code base from Microsoft Dynamics AX 2012 to Microsoft Dynamics 365 for Finance and Operations.
+This topic explains how to use the Code upgrade service in Microsoft Dynamics Lifecycle Services (LCS) to help estimate the tasks and effort that are required in order to upgrade a code base from Microsoft Dynamics AX 2012 Finance and Operations.

-The Code upgrade service converts an export of your AX 2012 model store to the correct format for Finance and Operations.
+The Code upgrade service converts an export of your AX 2012 model store to the correct format.
 However, the new version of your code won’t be fully functional until a developer resolves any issues that the service identifies but can’t resolve itself.

 The Code upgrade service performs these actions: